SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/01-Design-Patterns-Definition.md

 - **Facade**: the **facade pattern** is used in multi-layer applications where only a **certain logic** and functionality need to be exposed to **different clients**, shielding them from any complex business logic that the clients do not need to be concerned with

-It is also useful in refactoring and almost always **improves** code usability.
+It is also useful when refactoring and almost always **improves** code usability.

 [image assetsSrc="js-application-design-patterns-05.png" /]

-- **Adapter**: the **adapter pattern** allows users to connect programming components that normally cannot work together
+- **Adapter**: the **adapter pattern** allows users to connect programming components that typically cannot work together

 We can do that by translating one interface to another.